Techlinious/Ultrapass-Password-Manager/README.md

 NOTE 2; There are probably still many bugs.

-NOTE 3 If you forget your master password, you won't be able to decrypt the file.
+NOTE 3; If you lose your master password, the file will open, but will still be scrambled.

 ----------------------Features-------------------------